regan-sarwas/npmap.js/API.md

 _Arguments_:

-The first, and only, argument is required.
-It must be a layer config object with the following properties:
+The first, and only, argument is optional.
+It may be a layer config object with the following properties:

 * (Optional) `attribution` (String): The attribution string for this layer.
 HTML is accepted.
-- (Optional) `layer` (String): The layer you want to bring in from the Bing Imagery API.
+* (Optional) `layer` (String): The layer you want to bring in from the Bing Imagery API.
 Defaults to `aerial`.
 Valid options are `aerial`, `aerialwithlabels`, and `road`.
 * (Optional) `name` (String): A name for your layer.
 Used by a variety of map [controls](#controls), if present.

 You can also (optionally) provide any of the options supported by [`L.TileLayer`](http://leafletjs.com/reference.html#tilelayer).